-The loss of keys and access tags to campus facilities causes major security problems and often adds significantly to maintenance expense.
-The following policy governing the distribution of keys and access tags to members of the faculty, student body and staff of the College will hopefully increase care in handling keys to College facilities and reduce cost in maintaining security of buildings and equipment.
+The loss of keys and access tags to campus facilities causes major security problems and often adds significantly to maintenance expenses.
+The following policy governing the distribution of keys and access tags to members of the faculty, student body, and staff of the College will hopefully increase care in handling keys to College facilities and reduce cost in maintaining the security of buildings and equipment.

 1. An individual Key operates only one lock or other locks with identical combinations.

 2. A Master key operates locks with different combinations, including building masters, departmental masters, various convenience sub-masters.

 3. An Electronic Access tag (FOB) can be programmed to operate one door or all doors equipped with Electronic Access hardware.